dudeperf3ct/dudeperf3ct.github.io/sensei/marc_andreessen.md

 One of the things you see crystal clearly in VC is how much competition emerges whenever anything works. <span class='red'>Every single time we say, “Oh, this startup is unique.
 There’s some unique product here and there’s not going to be competition,” invariably six months later there are 20 venture-backed competitors doing the exact same thing.</span> And so at some point, if the early  guys don’t get to the other 95% of the market, somebody else is going to go take it away.
 And whoever has 95% of the market, number one they’re going to get all the value.
 All the investment returns, all the employee compensation flows to that company.
 And then number two, that company then accretes resources so they can work backward.
 In a lot of cases, they end up buying the company that got the early adopters for a small percentage of their equity, and then they just take the whole thing.

+<span class='red'>I’m really on the Jeff Bezos program on structure of teams, the two-pizza team thing.
+Jeff Bezos favors product innovation teams with five to seven people—no more than can be fed with two pizzas.
+I think hierarchies kill innovation for the most part.
+You need original thinking and speed of execution, and it’s really hard to get that in anything other than a small-team format, in my view.</span>

 Quotes
 ===========================